 What are the symptoms?

 Symptoms usually appear 3 to 7 days after you are infected.
-They include abdominal pain, fever, nausea, vomiting and diarrhea.
+They include abdominal pain, fever and diarrhea.
 Bloody diarrhea can occur in children.

 How can I prevent yersiniosis?

 - Always wash your hands properly after you use the washroom, and before you eat or prepare and handle food, particularly ready-to-eat food

 - Wash children's hands after they use the washroom and before they eat

 - Wash your hands and your children's hands after touching animals or toys that animals use whether at home or at a petting zoo

 - Always wash and sanitize cutting boards, surfaces and utensils immediately after you prepare foods and always before ready-to-eat foods are placed on them

 - Thoroughly cook all foods made from animal sources, especially pork.
 Use a thermometer to check the food has reached an internal temperature of 74ºC (165.2ºF)

 - Use only pasteurized milk and milk products

 - Educate people who handle and prepare food about food safety

 - Maintain a clean kitchen